Information for authors

 Text of manuscript

 Articles should be 3500 words not including references (but see tables and figures below) and written in Microsoft Word.
 The manuscript should be double-spaced, font size 12, paginated and with wide margins.
+MCQs should not be included in the word count.

 Please submit your manuscript using the ScholarOne system.
 Remember to retain your own copy in case of loss and in order to check proofs.